slavikme/amazon-price-watcher/README.md

 * NodeJS and NPM (latest version)
 * You must have a Product Advertising API account.
 If you don't have, create one [here](https://affiliate-program.amazon.com/gp/flex/advertising/api/sign-in.html).
 * You must have AWS account security credentials, as described [here](https://affiliate-program.amazon.com/gp/advertising/api/detail/your-account.html) in the Security Credentials section.
+* An alphanumeric token that uniquely identifies you as an Associate.
+To obtain an Associate Tag, go to [Becoming an Associate](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/becomingAssociate.html).

 Install
 -------